GeoTecINIT/nativescript-task-dispatcher/README.md

 ## Limitations

 - **No support for scheduled tasks and event-driven tasks on iOS**.
 We currently cannot commit to an estimated time until this limitation gets addressed.
-- **No support for foreground tasks in the middle of a task chain**.
-If one of your tasks requires foreground execution and depends on another task that does not require it, it will not be executed in the foreground.
-This happens because currently we do not back-propagate the foreground execution setting (but it is something planned).
-As a temporal fix, if a task could make a foreground task to be executed, declare the first task as a foreground task too.
 - **No support for event-driven foreground tasks** We have yet to evaluate if this is a common scenario.
 If you feel like this is a must-have functionality, please open an issue or comment on an existing one related to the topic.
 A quick workaround is to schedule the task in 1 minute by the time the event gets triggered.

 ## Known issues